mdzhang/mdzhang.com/README.md

 To begin development:

-* Start the asset compiler
+* Start the asset compiler and a local server to serve the site files, and open the files in your default browser
     ```
-    make build
+    make build & make open
     ```

-* and in a new tab, start a local server to serve the site files and open the site in your browser:
+* A shortcut for the above is
     ```
-    make open
+    npm start
     ```

 ## Deployment